 With the majority of the existing building being retained and then extended, the challenge as the design progressed was to advance the principle of a façade ‘wrap’.
 The façade design was approached to take the masonry elements off the critical path by designing them as a rainscreen.
 Lightweight SFS slab infills were used behind the solid zones, with a traditional handset brick option used as a conventional rainscreen.

 The glazing is designed as an infill to the solid zones, often crossing the slab edge and then framed with the brick detailing.
-An intricate pressed metal design with bespoke feature profiling and caps, brings to life a stick curtain wall system with a number of bespoke project bays adding architectural character.
+An intricate pressed metal design with bespoke feature profiling and caps, brings to life a curtain wall system with a number of bespoke projecting bays adding architectural character.

 The premium range of finishes and palette of colours have been carefully selected to ensure responsible supply chain sourcing and consistency across the project.

 This stunning building transforms the prominent corner of Kensington High Street, topped by the tasteful addition of 12,329 sq ft of terraces to further boost biodiversity in the area and maximise wellbeing and a better quality of work-life.
 Significant energy and emissions were saved by re-purposing the building’s existing frame compared with a new build, and 99% of total construction and demolition waste were diverted from landfill.